 Inquisitive Minds Lead to Mining Invaluable Insights

-The objective of Nintex Hawkeye?
+The objective of Nintex Analytics?
 Help you understand the effectiveness and efficiency of your organization’s workflows and make it easier to be compliant and do your governance in the process, John told InspireX attendees.

 We want results available to us as quickly and easily as possible.
 But before you roll up your sleeves to fish for the optimal tools, it’s critical to decide what information you need to succeed.